 - Display material relevant to the theme of the exhibit,

-- Should not commercialize or editorialize personal or partisan opinions or viewpoints, but should inform and educate the public
+- Not commercialize or editorialize personal or partisan opinions or viewpoints, but should inform and educate the public

 - Washington University Libraries’ staff